 The lasting impact of Gosforth’s Wild Web

-From the start, Gosforth’s Wild Web grew because local people, just like you, wanted to see and care for nature on their doorstep.
-Volunteers and participants gained new skills and confidence by joining BioBlitz’s, school events and guided walks.
-Schools and community groups have shaped their future plans, taking to more learning outdoors and creating their own nature-based projects.
+From the start, Gosforth’s Wild Web has grown because local people, just like you, want to see and care for nature on their doorstep.
+Volunteers and participants have and will continue to gain new skills and confidence by joining BioBlitz’s, school events and guided walks.
+Schools and community groups shape their future plans, taking to more learning outdoors and creating their own nature-based projects.

-As Gosforth’s Wild Web comes to an end, NHSN is already weaving what has been learned into future work to ensure even more people have the opportunity to explore and protect North East nature.
+As the National Lottery Heritage Funded journey of Gosforth’s Wild Web comes to an end, NHSN is already weaving Gosforth’s Wild Web into future and core work to ensure even more people have the opportunity to explore and protect North East nature.
 The citizen science projects from Gosforth’s Wild Web remain active, and if you’d like to upload your wildlife sightings to contribute to the ever-growing nature database, be sure to join the project on iNaturalist or iRecord!

-Thank you to everyone who took part over the past 2 years.
+Thank you to everyone who has taken part so far and we look forward to meeting the many more of you who will join the Gosforth’s Wild Web community in the future.
 Your involvement has shown the strength of community support for the wildlife and places that make our region special.